thebithead/nuodb-operator/README.md

 kubectl delete configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-file=nuodb.lic
 ```
-Then, delete a NuoDB Admin pod, and once it has been restarted, connect to the new Admin pod and run,
+Then, delete a NuoDB Admin pod, and once the Admin pod has been restarted, connect to the new pod and run,

 &ensp; `nuocmd set license --license-file /etc/nuodb/nuodb.lic`

+To check the effective license and confirm license level, run

+&ensp; `nuocmd --show-json get effective-license`

 **Note:** The filename specified must be nuodb.lic